gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

    - Responses are from the expected servers

 2. **Identity Management**: Public keys serve as persistent identifiers for all actors in the system:
-   - Providers maintain consistent identities across relays
+   - Providers can maintain consistent identities across relays
    - Clients can be uniquely identified for authorization purposes
    - Server identifiers are associated with provider public keys